PedroMiguelTorresCarneiro/IC/project1/partIII/README.md

 ```

 ### **2º** SetUp enviroment
-In order to be more easy to collaborating with others, as CMake will handle the build configuration across differents enviroments
+In order to be easier to collaborate with others, **CMake** will handle the build configuration across different enviroments

 - 2.1 : **Create a *CMakeLists.txt***
     ```md